willsmithDB/healthcare_clinical_assistant/README.md

 ## ⚠️ Disclaimer

-This HealthVerity clinical assistant is for demonstration and research purposes only.
+This HealthVerity patient journey assistant is for demonstration and research purposes only.
 It should not be used for actual clinical decision-making without proper validation and approval from healthcare professionals and regulatory bodies.
 The system processes de-identified real-world healthcare data and should be used in compliance with all applicable healthcare data privacy regulations.